IDinsight/danswer/deployment/README.md

   deployments or services according to your setup.
 This may require existing Kubernetes knowledge or additional setup time.

-All the features of Danswer are fully available regardless of the deployment option.
+All the features of HubGPT are fully available regardless of the deployment option.

 For information on setting up connectors, check out https://docs.danswer.dev/connectors/overview

 ## Docker Compose:
-Docker Compose provides the easiest way to get Danswer up and running.
+Docker Compose provides the easiest way to get HubGPT up and running.

 Requirements: Docker and docker compose